Affordable & Fair Housing

 If interested in applying, please contact the Pioneer Valley Planning Commission (PVPC) Housing Coordinator Shirley Stephens at (413) 781-6045 for a pre-application form to establish your interest.
 If determined to be eligible, you will be placed on a list for assistance.
 Assistance will be on a “first come first serve” basis to fully qualified applicants.
 If needed, a wait list will be established.

-The Community Builders has been developing 35 Village Hill, Northampton’s newest mixed-income, affordable apartment community.
-See their website for floor plans and applications.
+- The Community Builders are developing 35 Village Hill, Northampton’s newest mixed-income, affordable apartment community.
+See their website for floor plans and applications

 The City has various programs to ensure affordable and fair housing.
 The current analysis of fair housing was completed in 2019 by PVPC and can be found at: Unlocking Opportunity: An Assessment of Barriers to Fair Housing in Northampton (2019) PVPC identified 38 short- and long-term-actions steps that different stakeholders across the City should work towards addressing fair housing in Northampton.
 Northampton residents who wish to address the issues identified in this assessment are encouraged to attend the Northampton Housing Partnership meetings held on the first Monday of every month.